Exercises for Sleep Apnea and Snoring – Our Guide On How to Do Them

 How often should you do snoring exercises?

 The Academy of Orofacial Myofunctional Therapy says you should do these workouts daily until the issue is corrected.
-They add that the length of treatment can vary, but typically lasts 6-12 months.
+They add that the length of treatment can vary, but typically lasts 6-12 months.5

 Is snoring dangerous?

 According to the Mayo Clinic, snoring could be a sign of an underlying condition, including OSA.
-Sleep apnea can become dangerous when left untreated, as it increases your risk of serious health complications such as heart disease, liver problems, or diabetes.
+Sleep apnea can become dangerous when left untreated, as it increases your risk of accidents and cardiovascular problems.7

 Find Out More: Can Sleep Apnea Kill You?